kangqiyue/DeepGCN-RT/README.md

 # DeepGNN-RT

-This repository correspond to the article: **Deep Graph Neutral Network for Small Molecule Retention Time Prediction and Their Transfer Learning**
+This repository correspond to the article: **Deep Graph Convolutional Network for Small-Molecule Retention Time Prediction**

 ## Note